zhimin-z/agentapi/README.md

 AgentAPI is under active development.
 Release binaries will be available soon.

-To run the server with Claude:
+To run the server with Claude Code:

 ```bash
 go run main.go server -- claude
 ```

-You may also pass additional arguments to the server.
+You may also pass additional arguments to the agent command.
 For example:

 ```bash
 go run main.go server -- claude --allowedTools "Bash(git*) Edit Replace"
 ```

-By default, the server will run on port 3284.
+By default, the server runs on port 3284.
 You can inspect the available endpoints by opening http://localhost:3284/docs.

 There are 4 endpoints:

 - GET `/messages` - returns a list of all messages in the conversation with the agent
 - POST `/message` - sends a message to the agent.
-When a 200 response is returned, AgentAPI detected that the agent started processing the message.
+When a 200 response is returned, AgentAPI has detected that the agent started processing the message
-- GET `/status` - returns the current status of the agent - either "waiting_for_input" or "running"
+- GET `/status` - returns the current status of the agent, either "waiting_for_input" or "running"
 - GET `/events` - an SSE stream of events from the agent: new messages and status updates

 ## How it works

-AgentAPI includes an in-memory terminal emulator.
-It translates the API calls into appropriate terminal keystrokes, and parses the agent's outputs into API responses with a set of heuristics.
+AgentAPI runs an in-memory terminal emulator.
+It translates API calls into appropriate terminal keystrokes, and parses the agent's outputs into individual messages using a set of heuristics.